RedHatInsights/firelink-backend/README.md

 ```

 ## Dependency Management
 This project uses pipenv for dep management.
 However, getting pipenv working in the UBI8 based python-311 image proved to be impossible, at least for me.
 So, instead we generate a `requirements.txt` file for use in the build process.
 If you add new depenendencies make sure to run `make requirements` or they wont get picked up during the build.
+There is a pre-commit hook that should remind you if you forget.